 Section 2: The University will notify the Union and the Employee in writing within forty-eight (48) hours of any suspension or discharge with the reasons for the discipline.
 If the Union desires to contest the discharge or suspension, it shall give written notice thereof to the University within ten (10) working days from the date of receipt of notice of discharge or suspension.
-In such event, the dispute shall be submitted and determined under the grievance and arbitration procedure set forth in Article 9 [Grievance and Arbitration]; however, commencing at Step 3 (final pre-arbitration step) of the grievance procedure.
+In such event, the dispute shall be submitted and determined under the grievance and arbitration procedure set forth in Article 9 [Grievance and Arbitration]; however, commencing at Step 3 (final prearbitration step) of the grievance procedure.

 Section 3: Copies of all written warnings are to be sent to the Employee and the Union with a copy to the Steward.
+When requested by the Employee, the University will provide to the Union a copy of the Employee's performance review, if available.